 The Correlation Number field identifies a particular message within a traffic flow.
-When the Correlation Id parameter is included in the ASPAC (ACK) message, this field identifies the last sent message for the indicated traffic flow.
-When the Correlation Id parameter is included a UA-User data message, this field identifies the correlation number of the message in which it is contained.
+When the Correlation Id parameter is included in the BEAT (ACK) or ASPAC (ACK) message, this field identifies the last sent message for the indicated traffic flow.
+When the Correlation Id parameter is included a UA-User data message, this field identifies the Correlation Number of the message in which it is contained.